aipowerorg/aipowerorg.github.io/docs/Chat/create-chatbot.md

 ## Deploying Your Chatbot

-There are two primary ways to deploy your chatbot on your website: as a popup or embedded directly into a page's content using a shortcode.
+There are three primary ways to deploy your chatbot: as a popup, embedded with a shortcode, or embedded on an external site.

 ### Shortcode Mode

-The shortcode allows you to embed the chat window directly into the content of any post, page, or widget.
+The shortcode allows you to embed the chat window directly into the content of any post, page, or widget on your WordPress site.

 #### How to Get the Shortcode